rossta/montrose/README.md

 Montrose.every(:week)
 Montrose::Recurrence.new(every: :week)

-# TODO: :on option not yet supported
-Montrose::Recurrence.new(every: :week, on: 5)
+Montrose.every(:week, on: :monday)
-Montrose::Recurrence.new(every: :week, on: :monday) Montrose::Recurrence.new(every: :week, on: [:monday, :wednesday, :friday]) Montrose::Recurrence.new(every: :week, on: :friday, interval: 2) Montrose::Recurrence.new(every: :week, on: :friday, repeat: 4) Montrose::Recurrence.new(every: :week, on: :friday, at: "3:41 PM") Montrose::Recurrence.new(every: :week, on: [:monday, :wednesday, :friday], at: "12:00 PM") Montrose::Recurrence.weekly(on: :thursday)
+Montrose.every(:week, on: [:monday, :wednesday, :friday]) Montrose.every(2.weeks, on: :friday) Montrose.every(:week, on: :friday, at: "3:41 PM") Montrose.weekly(on: :thursday)

 # Monthly by month day
 Montrose.monthly(mday: 1) # first of the month